angelaambroz/udacious/README.md

 ### Summary

-23 March 2015 - currently in progress.
+23 March 2015.
 A data visualization, written in `d3.js` of how Tanzanians are likely to vote in the upcoming referendum on the new constitution (_katiba_).
 This visualization uses data collected from Africa's first nationally-representative mobile phone survey, [_Sauti za Wananchi_](http://twaweza.org/go/sauti-za-wananchi-english) ("Voice of the People").
 This also will serve as the final project on the Udacity's [Data Visualization and D3.js](https://www.udacity.com/course/ud507) course.

 ### Design